jeroh11/Jeremy-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/s5TrzVyCpa0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my starter project, I built a board featuring the classic game of Simon Says.
 I chose this project because I took interest in its hands on construction that results in a fun game that challenges memory, listening and visual skills for players of all ages.
 This project includes working with a basic components such as a microcontroller, resistor and capacitor.
 In addition, the board required basic soldering to complete and function, which was the biggest obstacle I faced while working on this Simon Says board, as I started the project without prior knowledge on how to solder components such as LEDs together.
-However, I completed the project on my first day here as a great stepping stone to what I am going to accomplish next during my time at Bluestamp, which is the Camera Gimbal project.
+However, I completed the project on my first day here as a great stepping stone, in terms of experience, to what I am going to accomplish next during my time at Bluestamp, which is the Camera Gimbal project.

 # Schematics

 By Dejan from HowToMechatronics
 ![HeadstoneImage](DIY-Arduino-Gimbal-Self-Stabilizing-Platform.jpeg)

+# CAD Files

+Below are the included and new models that I used to print my device and mods.

 # Code